-study of the average cluster ages at different luminosities and the comparison to Monte Carlo simulations confirmed that the luminosity function can be used to study the properties of the underlying mass function.
-In a similar way Gieles et al. (2006) used the luminosity function of M51 to put constraint on the underlying mass function.
+M51, where the slope has been found to vary from -1.84 in the F275W filter to -2.04 in the F814W filter (if the function is fitted by a single power law; see Paper I).
+However, in Paper I, we show that the LF of M51 is best fitted by a double power law, steeper at the bright end, revealing a dearth of bright sources, which is a sign of a similar behaviour in the underlying mass function.
+The study of the average cluster ages at different luminosities and the comparison to Monte Carlo simulations confirmed that the LF can be used to study the properties of the underlying mass function.
+In a similar way, Gieles et al. (2006) used the LF of M51 to put constraint on the underlying mass function.

-We now study the luminosity function in all filters in each of the radial bins.
+We now study the LF in all filters in each of the radial bins.
 The function is studied both in a binned form, with luminosity bins containing an equal number of sources, according to Maíz Apellániz & Úbeda (2005), and in a cumulative form, following Bastian et al. (2012).
-In Table 2 we summarise the outcomes of the luminosity function analysis in the V band (F555W filter).
+In Table 2, we summarize the outcomes of the LF analysis in the V band (F555W filter).
 The analyses of the other filters show similar outcomes and are thus omitted.
-V band luminosity functions are plotted in Fig. 6.
+V-band LFs are plotted in Fig. 6.
 All clusters down to the completeness limit were included in the fit.
-For the radial annuli (and the SA-IA environments) the same limit of 23.25 mag, as in Paper I, is used as a lower limit.
+For the radial annuli (and the SA-IA environments), the same limit of 23.25 mag, as in Paper I, is used as a lower limit.
 We remind the reader that this limit was derived looking at where the luminosity distribution was peaked at the faint end, deviating therefore from an expected power-law shape.
 The value is consistent with the luminosity completeness being set by the magnitude cut in the V band applied in the process of defining the cluster catalogue, as also confirmed by the analysis in Appendix A. The MR has a brighter incompleteness, and we use as magnitude limit the value of 22.20 mag (Appendix A).